MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-hyperv-issue.md

 The symptoms are also identical.
 You won't be able SSH as the networking services are unavailable.
 You should still be able to log in via [serial console](./serial-console-overview.md) from the azure portal.

-If the Hyper-V network driver is not disabled and the issue still persists, follow the steps below to validate the OS NIC configuration and resolve the issue:
+If the Hyper-V network driver is enabled and the issue continues, follow the steps below to validate the OS NIC configuration, and resolve the issue:

 ### <a id="macaddress-mismatch-online"></a>**Fixing the NIC MAC address mismatch using the Serial Console method**